 If you are visiting Malta around autumn try the lampuki pie (Torta tal-Lampuki) made from lampuka.
 This popular fish swims between Malta and Gozo from the end of August until November towards the Atlantic.

 Timpana is a baked macaroni dish, which is baked in a pastry case.

 Pastizzi is a traditional Maltese pastry.
 It’s filled with ricotta or mushy peas.
 Pastizzi are usually diamond-shaped or round-shaped.
 Go into a pastizzeria, bar or café and try it.

 Their local beer is Cisk, you can find it everywhere.
 I am not a big fan of beer (I prefer wine), this is a good beer, for me, it tastes like a normal lager beer.

-I’ve never heard about Maltese wine before, all the 3 types I tried were delicious.
+I’ve never heard of Maltese wine before, all the 3 types I tried were delicious.
 There are five major wine producers on the island: Marsovin, Emmanuel Delicata, Camilleri Wines, Montekristo and Meridiana.
 Mainly international grape varieties are produced, Gellewza (red) and Ghirgentina (white) are their local grapes.